How do these pop-ups work?

 The best way to receive all new updates is to subscribe to our mailing list (link in footer).

 Are you going to offer a pop-up in [insert favorite destination here]?

-We'd love to offer as many pop-ups as possible, but we can't be everywhere at the same time.
-Though we love hearing your suggestions, if it doesn't fall within our travel path, it's unlikely my family can host that destination.
-But good news:
+We'd love to offer as many pop-ups as possible and appreciate all suggestions... however, if it doesn't fall within our travel path, it's unlikely the Carlson family can host that destination.
+But here's the good news:

 If you or anyone you know is interested in hosting an event, please tell us!
 We rent out itineraries for those who would like to host a pop-up in an area we've already traveled... but we also help individuals create a new pop-up in their destination of choice.
 Please check our Become a Host or Design a Pop-Up Q&A pages for more information on how this works.